Anna Lloyd-Parker

 About

 Anna’s artistic practice is deeply informed by her background as an Occupational Therapist.
 This experience has shaped her exploration of how our sensory systems and brains work together to create emotions and meaning.
-Her early studies in anatomy and physiology, combined with clinical experience observing movement and behaviour, sparked a fascination with the ways we embody our experiences.
+Her early studies in anatomy and physiology, combined with clinical experience in observing movement and behaviour, sparked a fascination with the ways we embody our experiences.
 Our body movements, posture, expressions, and actions serve as a window into our memories, emotions, sense of identity, and the stories passed down through generations.